MEDICARE FOR ALL

 A single-payer system would save as much as $570 billion now wasted on administrative overhead and monopoly profits.

-Providing Medicare for ALL via Single Payer is what we should be aiming for and it is NOT a radical idea at all, especially since everyone else is doing it.
+Providing Medicare for ALL via Single Payer is what we should be aiming for and it is not a radical idea at all, especially since many countries around the world are already doing it.
 How do those other countries pay for it?
-Well... they actually make the top 1% pay their fair share and don't have the bureaucracy of the Health Insurance industry.
+Well... they make the top 1% pay their fair share and don't have the bureaucracy of the Health Insurance industry.

 (1) Primary care and prevention.